Accordion

 //... <div {...api.getItemProps({ value: "item", disabled: true })}> <h3> <button {...api.getItemTriggerProps({ value: "item", disabled: true })}> Trigger </button> </h3> <div {...api.getItemContentProps({ value: "item", disabled: true })}> Content </div> </div> //...

-You can also disable the entire accordion items by passing disabled to the machine's context.
+You can also disable the entire accordion by setting disabled on the machine.

 Styling guide